 A student receiving a Physical Education waiver does not have to participate in a Physical Education class the semester the waiver is granted.
-The student may elect to take a study hall or additional class instead of PE the semester of the sport or activity.
+The student may elect to take an additional class instead of PE the semester of the sport or activity.
 For sports or activities overlapping two semesters only the second semester Physical Education class may be waived.
-Only one study hall may appear on a student schedule any semester.
 Students who participate in two activities that primarily occur in two different semesters may seek a waiver for each semester.
-The only activity which qualifies for a Physical Education Waiver for the 2016-2017 school year is participation in IHSA athletics for grades 11 and 12 (one semester waiver per sport.)
+The only activity which qualifies for a Physical Education Waiver for the 2023-24 school year is participation in IHSA athletics for grades 11 and 12 (one semester waiver per sport.)